iafisher/venice/docs/vil.md

 Most instructions operate solely on registers (which are represented in VIL code as a number preceded by a percent sign).
 A small set of instructions are used to interact with main memory.

+In general, VIL instruction fall into one of several classes:

+- Instructions that map more or less directly to x86, such as `add` and `sub`.
+- Instructions that map to several x86 instructions that form a conceptual unit, such as `frame_set_up` and `frame_tear_down`.
+- Instructions that express the intent of the corresponding x86 instruction, such as `callee_save` and `callee_restore`.

 ### Register manipulation
 The `set` instruction places a constant value in a register: